Synanceia nana: Description

 Length up to 13.5 cm, described as "hazardous" due to the venom contained in its dorsal spines.
 Synanceia nana has 14-15 pectoral rays as well as 14 dorsal spines all possessing dark margins.
 The anal fin is composed of three spines and four to six soft rays.
 Dwarf scorpionfish, as the name would suggest, are relatively small compared to similar species in the genus, never exceeding 135mm.
-Species in the genus Synanceia earn the name “stonefish” due to their gray color and dotting being similar to that of the stones and reefs they are native to.
-Raised bumps or “warts” dot the surface.
+Species in the genus Synanceia earn the name "stonefish" due to their gray color and dotting being similar to that of the stones and reefs they are native to.
+Raised bumps or "warts" dot the surface.
 They are also commonly coated in a slime that allows algae as well as sand particles to adhere to their body as a form of camouflage.

 Distribution

-Western Indian Ocean: the Red Sea and the Persian Gulf at depths between 3.5-18 meters.
+Western Indian Ocean: the Red Sea and the Persian Gulf at depths between 3.5 and 18 meters.

 Habitat

 Members of the genus Synanceia are found hiding among rocks and coral in the shallow saltwater throughout temperate and tropical areas of the Indo-Pacific Region.
-Due to their localization within waters as far North as the Red Sea, it can be inferred that dwarf scorpionfish are most comfortable in warmer waters ranging from 26℃ to 30℃ in ambient temperature.
+Due to their localization within waters as far North as the Red Sea, it can be inferred that dwarf scorpionfish are most comfortable in warmer waters ranging from 26 °C to 30 °C in ambient temperature.
 Being a marine fish, Synanceia nana lives in waters with a salinity range of 37-40 ppt within its local region.